ripandlamb/ripandlamb/index.md

 THE RETURN OF RIPLEY AND LAMBERT!

-We are now fully reopened, for eat in, takeaway, and book, game and card sales!
+We are now fully reopened, for eat in, takeaway, and books, games and cards sales!
 Our opening times are 10am - 5pm, Tuesday to Sunday.

 We look forward to seeing you all!